Create and Open the Application:

-- Enable application for WEB
+- Enable application for Web:

-Check this checkbox in order to allow your application become a web server offering HTML and XML pages.
-This selection adds a PmWeb
+Check this checkbox in order to allow your application become a Web server offering HTML and XML pages.
+This option adds a PmaWeb

-object into the application and other objects become preconfigured for web usage.
+object into the application and other objects become preconfigured for Web usage.

 By following the previous steps you have created an application, opened it and let the system create some basic preconfigured objects.
 The following chapters of this coursebook will teach you how to create the content of an application in order to achieve the desired functionality.
 Creating application content can be formally divided into three parts:

-a) Static Part
+a) Static Part:

-b) Visual Part
+b) Visual Part:

-c) Dynamic Part
+c) Dynamic Part:

 Note: Some very simple applications (e.g. used only for diplaying incoming values) may not need this part.